openshift/ci-docs/content/en/docs/architecture/timeouts.md

 Furthermore, instability in the OpenShift build farm clusters hosting these workloads may also trigger the deletion of `Pods` that implement a job.
 In these cases, the resulting workflow is identical, as `Pod` eviction honors the configured grace periods.

+{{< alert title="Note" color="info" >}}
+Part of the CI implementation involves one or more small coordinating processes executed inside of each test `Pod`.
+This is the case for Prow jobs which execute `ci-operator` or any other program, as well as for the individual steps in a `ci-operator` test.

+These processes are layered such that each is made a parent of the next, with the ultimate descendant being the actual test script.
+This means "PID 1" described here and in the Kubernetes documentation will not be the script configured in the `commands` field (for `ci-operator` tests) or directly in the `ProwJob`.
+However, each of these processes, when present, correctly forwards signals to its child, so the method for handling interruptions remains the same.
+{{< / alert >}}

 ### Types of Timeouts

 #### Prow Infrastructure Timeouts